The Butcher, The Baker, The Yogurt-Cheese Maker

 - Raw milk is extremely nutritious in my opinion.
 However, it needs to come from a trusted source with healthy animals and safe handling practices.
 If you don’t have access to clean raw milk, bring it almost to a boiling point and then allow to cool to 115F before adding the yogurt culture.

 - Yogurt made from raw milk is not as thick as what you’ll find at the store.
-If you like a creamier consistency, the starter culture name ABY-2C from The Dairy Connection is supposed to yield a very thick consistency.
+If you like a creamier consistency, the starter culture named ABY-2C is supposed to yield a very thick consistency.
 Or you can strain it in a plastic colander lined with cheesecloth.
 The thin liquid that drips into the bowl below is whey, which is wonderful for making cultured salsa, raspberry preserves, or sauerkraut.

-- Yogurt or kefir starter OR 2/3 cup yogurt with live active cultures (where to buy yogurt starters)
+- yogurt or kefir starter (or ⅔ cup yogurt with live active cultures)